HuiResearch/ReasoningIE/README.md

     bash verl-grpo.sh
     ```

-    *You can modify the parameter configurations in `grpo.sh` as needed.*
+    *You can modify the parameter configurations in `verl-grpo.sh` as needed.*

 3.  **Weight Conversion:**
     To convert the `verl`-trained weights into Hugging Face format, you can use the official script: